Renan Contar: Candidate for the government of Mato Grosso do Sul

 Captain Contar was a candidate for the government of Mato Grosso do Sul by the Brazilian Labor Renewal Party, and the lawyer, university professor, businessman and rancher Humberto Sávio Abussafi Figueiró was his running mate.

 Contar was polling in the voting intentions in 3rd place, and on October 2, 2022, during the first round of the 2022 Brazilian general election, Contar got 26.71% of the vote, and was the most voted candidate for governor.
-He qualified for a second round against his opponent, the politician Eduardo Riedel, who got 25.16% of votes.
-One of the main reasons why his candidacy became so popular was the fact that the former president Jair Bolsonaro, declared his support to Contar's candidacy during a presidential debate on live TV.
-He was defeated by Riedel on the second round of the election, after only obtaining 43.10% of the votes.
+He advanced to the second round against his opponent, politician Eduardo Riedel, who received 25.16% of the votes.
+One of the main reasons why his candidacy became so popular was that the former president Jair Bolsonaro declared his support for Contar's candidacy during a presidential debate on live TV.
+He was defeated by Riedel in the second round of the election, after only obtaining 43.10% of the votes.